grantgumina/talk-to-me/README.md

 Simple Sinatra webapp which uses Amazon's Polly API and Mailgun to accept emails with an article url as the subject line, and return an MP3 of that narrated article.
-You'll need to

 # Getting Started